 Creating a PAT

+Some Vaunt API routes require Github authorization to verify your identity.
+After validating with a Github personal access token, you can generate a Vaunt JWT for future API calls.
 This can be done on Github by creating and using a fine-grained Personal Access Token.
-See Creating a fine-grained personal access token on Github for instructions on creating a token.
+See Creating a fine-grained personal access token for more information.

-After generating a token you can use the token value with the Authorization header in requests to the Vaunt API, for Example:
+After generating a token you can use the token value with the Authorization

 curl -v -H "content-type: application/json" -H "Authorization: Bearer <GITHUB_PAT>" http://api.vaunt.dev/v1/github/entities/<entity>/token